 The Smith-Magenis Syndrome Patient Registry (SMSPR)

 One of PRISMS most recent initiatives toward our long-standing aim of supporting research for Smith-Magenis Syndrome, the Smith-Magenis Syndrome Patient Registry is a collaboration between families and researchers that will work together to improve our understanding of SMS.

 What is a patient registry?

-A registry is a large database.
-It is used to collect and store large amounts of information.
+A patient registry is a large database that is used to collect and store information/data about individuals who share a certain disease or condition.
 In our case, we will be using the patient registry to collect and store medically relevant information on individuals with Smith-Magenis Syndrome.

 Learn more about the SMS Patient Registry